ligato/docs/docs/user-guide/agentctl.md

 ## Introduction

 Agenctl is a CLI command line tool for managing and interacting with the software components of the Ligato framework.
-It provides a simple and intuitive CLI that enables the developer or operator to check status, control VPP, view models, configure logs, gather metrics, and includes commands for a select or complete system dump.
+It provides a simple and intuitive CLI that enables the developer or operator to perform the following:

-Agentctl provides an etcdctl-like feature for interacting with the KV data store.
-Commands are also available to manage the VPP agent's config data.
+- check status
+- manage VPP agent configurations
+- inspect and generate models
+- List, get, put and del operations against a KV data store
+- configure logs
+- gather stats
+- Perform system dumps

 ![agentctl](../img/tools/agentctl.png)